 When a PDU Session is established or modified, or when the user plane path has been changed (e.g. UPF re-allocation/addition/removal), SMF may determine an Area of Interest, e.g. based on UPF Service Area, subscription by PCF for reporting UE presence in Presence Reporting Area, etc.

-For 3GPP access, the Area of Interest constitutes:
+For 3GPP access, the Area of Interest is represented by:

-- a list of Tracking Areas and/or;
+- a list of Tracking Areas or;

-- Presence Reporting Area ID(s) and optionally the elements for one or more of the Presence Reporting Areas, i.e. TAs and/or NG-RAN nodes and/or cells identifiers and/or;
+- a list of Presence Reporting Area ID(s) and optionally the elements comprising TAs and/or NG-RAN nodes and/or cells identifiers corresponding to the PRA ID(s)or;

 - LADN DNN.

-For Non-3GPP access, the Area of Interest constitutes:
+For Non-3GPP access, the Area of Interest is represented by:

 - N3GPP TAI (see clause 5.3.2.3).